Response of the Hodgkin-Huxley neuron to a periodic sequence of biphasic pulses: Methods

-We will analyze the response of the HH neuron to periodic biphasic charge balanced pulses.
-Such stimuli were investigated experimentally\cite{McKay2003,Carlyon2005,PradoGuitierrez2006} and theoretically by several groups\cite{Shepherd1999,Carlyon2005,Macherey2007,Smit2010}.
-The requirement of charge neutrality is imposed to avoid tissue damage.
+We analyzed the response of the HH neuron to periodic biphasic charge balanced pulses.
+The requirement of charge neutrality was imposed to avoid tissue damage.
+Such stimuli were investigated experimentally \cite{McKay2003,Carlyon2005,PradoGuitierrez2006} and theoretically by several groups \cite{Shepherd1999,Carlyon2005,Macherey2007,Smit2010}.